Hudson's Bay (department store): The Room and West End Shop

 The Room opened at the downtown Vancouver location in 2011, in the north-east section of the second floor.
-The 23,000 sqft department includes many of the designers available in the Toronto Queen Street flagship store, and some not available in the flagship store, including DSquared^{2}, Jeremy Liang, and Sid Neigum.
+The 23,000 sqft department included many of the designers available in the Toronto Queen Street flagship store, and some not available in the flagship store, including DSquared^{2}, Jeremy Liang, and Sid Neigum.
 The Room opened in the downtown Montreal Hudson's Bay store in late 2013.
 The Toronto version of The Room was relocated to a different part of the store in 2015 to accommodate a new Saks Fifth Avenue location.

 The West End Shop was the men's version of The Room.
-The Toronto Queen Street and the Vancouver Granville West End Shops recently underwent an extensive renovation.
-The current collection contains labels such as Hugo Boss, Ermenegildo Zegna, Armani Collezioni, Ben Sherman, and Strellson.
+The Toronto Queen Street and the Vancouver Granville West End Shops underwent an extensive renovation in 2019.
+The collection contained labels such as Hugo Boss, Ermenegildo Zegna, Armani Collezioni, Ben Sherman, and Strellson.

 Hudson's Bay Company Signature Shop

-The Bay offers products from the Hudson's Bay Company Collection in a dedicated store, including items such as the iconic Point Blankets, coats, bed sheets, bags, T-shirts, lotions, scents, and candles.
+The Bay offered products from the Hudson's Bay Company Collection in a dedicated store, including items such as the iconic Point Blankets, coats, bed sheets, bags, T-shirts, lotions, scents, and candles.
 HBC has also partnered with Canadian companies like Virginia Johnson, Pink Tartan, and Klaxon Howl to create exclusive, limited edition merchandise.
 Customized canoes and oars are also available.
-HBC has also teamed up with international companies for limited edition products, such as Steiff (heritage teddy bear, limited run of 2 500), and Best Made Axe Co.
-While the Hudson's Bay Company shops appear mainly in flagship stores and its Banff, Alberta location, products from the Hudson's Bay Company Collection (not including limited edition items) are also available at other locations, most notably the Point Blanket.
-The four-point stripes have also been trademarked worldwide, and are sold through international retailers which includes Lord & Taylor in the US, and Colette in France, in an attempt to market HBC as a brand.
+HBC has also teamed with international companies for limited edition products, such as Steiff (heritage teddy bear, limited run of 2 500), and Best Made Axe Co.
+While the Hudson's Bay Company shops appeared mainly in flagship stores and its Banff, Alberta location, products from the Hudson's Bay Company Collection (not including limited edition items) were also available at other locations, most notably the Point Blanket.
+The four-point stripes have also been trademarked worldwide, and are sold through international retailers which included Lord & Taylor in the US, and Colette in France, in an attempt to market HBC as a brand.